Wake Forest women run past Morgan State in WNIT

 PHOTOS: Wake Forest 75-49 over Morgan State in first round of WNIT

+Wake Forest guard Jewel Spear (24) and teammates cheer after Wake Forest forward Marta Morales (13) scored in the first-round game of the Women’s National Invitational Tournament on Thursday in Winston-Salem.

-Wake Forest guard Jewel Spear (24) goes in for a layup over Morgan State forward Charlene Shepherd (21) in the first half of a first round game of the Women’s National Invitational Tournament on Thursday, Mar.
-16, 2023, at the Joel Coliseum in Winston-Salem, N.C.
+Wake Forest guard Jewel Spear (24) goes in for a layup over Morgan State forward Charlene Shepherd (21) in the first half of a first-round game in the Women’s National Invitational Tournament on Thursday at the Joel Coliseum in Winston-Salem.